 Lily Dove

 I am a seagoing oceanographer studying the interactions of physics and biogeochemistry in the Southern Ocean.
-Currently at Caltech, I work with Andy Thompson and use data from underwater autonomous vehicles and satellites to understand what role the ocean plays in our climate system.
-I am broadly interested in how mesoscale and submesoscale dynamics, particularly in the Southern Ocean, affect the efficiency with which carbon dioxide can be transferred from the atmosphere to the deep ocean.
-Previously, at MIT, I worked to understand how aerosol droplets produced by sea spray could act as nucleation sites for ice clouds.
-Overall, I am fascinated by all things related to Earth science and am thrilled that my job is to ask and answer questions about the amazing planet we live on.
+Currently at Brown University as a NOAA Climate & Global Change Postdoctoral Fellow, I work with Mara Freilich and use data from underwater autonomous vehicles, satellite data, and idealized numerical models to understand what role the ocean plays in our climate system.
+I am interested in how mesoscale and submesoscale dynamics affect the efficiency with which carbon dioxide can be transferred from the atmosphere to the deep ocean.
+Overall, I am fascinated by all things related to environmental science and am thrilled that my job is to ask and answer questions about the amazing planet we live on.